 What camera gear I used on the North Coast 500

 The best camera to bring is the one you already own.
 There’s no need to upgrade your kit and to be fair, even a smart phone with a decent camera will capture some amazing images.
 I have a full frame DSLR but it’s far from essential.
+There are many other entry level DSLR cameras to choose from.

 Here’s a list of all the filters I used on this trip.